QunLiu-sdu/Towards-Low-Latency-Implementation/ReadMe.txt

 This program requires Python3.

 In main.py, we need to choose one method (1. from Algorithm or 2. from AlgorithmNorandom   import getGraph).
 Type 1 may have the larger search space while Type 2 has less running time.
+Type 2 can also find the 103/3 circuit for AES MixColumns.

 An example is shown as follows.
 	matrix.txt - a given matrix